Inter-College Table Tennis Tournament men are closed at KU - ExBulletin

 In the grand finale, the Islamia College Srinagar GDC Anantnag defeated 3-0 to win the title.
 The third place (bronze) was played between GDC Uri and GDC Baramulla, in which GDC Baramulla victors came to the fore in a tough match with 2-1.

-During the final ceremony, Dr. Surjeet Singh, coordinator, DPE & S KU, the winners and second -year teams and the director emphasized continuous efforts to improve competitiveness and the excitement of these tournaments by guaranteeing the involvement of all affiliated colleges.
+During the final ceremony, Dr. Surjeet Singh, coordinator, DPE & S KU, the winners and second -year teams and emphasized the continuous efforts of the directorate to improve the competitiveness and the excitement of these tournaments by ensuring the involvement of all affiliated colleges.

-Dr. Basharat Ali, assistant director DPE & S KU, praised all participants and confirmed the director's committee to guarantee active participation in Sport via a well-structured calendar of Inter-College tournaments.
+Dr. Basharat Ali, assistant director DPE & S KU, praised all participants and confirmed the deployment of the directorate to guarantee active participation in Sport via a well-structured calendar of Inter-College tournaments.

 The price distribution ceremony was held in TT Hall DPE & S KU, which was attended by coaches and ministerial staff of DPE & S, where Dr. Surjeet Singh medals and certificates awarded the winner and second teams.

-Tausif Bhat, assistant director DPE & S KU, carried out the procedure of the closing ceremony.
+Tausif Bhat, assistant director DPE & S KU, carried out a procedure of closing ceremony.

 The DPE & S women's tournament is planned to start from 5 May 2025.